Kishi Bashi: Projects

 Kishi Bashi's first EP, Room For Dream, came out in May 2011 on Aerobic International.
 Room For Dream features four songs, including a duet with Kevin Barnes and can only be purchased from downloading platforms such as iTunes or Bandcamp.

-His live show is a solo performance based on live violin and vocal looping and beat boxing.
+His live show is a solo performance based on live violin and vocal looping, whistling, and beat boxing.
 He has often been compared to Andrew Bird and Owen Pallett.